 He made the statements at a joint press conference in Istanbul alongside his visiting-Iranian counterpart Mohammad Javad Zarif, whose trip is widely viewed as a defiant attempt to garner international support against the United States in spite of growing economic consequences of the Ayatollah regime’s actions.
 Turkey’s top diplomat also used the occasion to express his country’s support for Iran “against (America’s) unilateral sanctions.”

 Russian Foreign Minister Sergei Lavrov has meanwhile announced that both his Turkish and Egyptian counterparts agree there “is no any military solution” to the Libyan conflict.
-Moscow’s top diplomat said that both Çavuşoğlu and Sameh Shouki “supported this approach” during separate telephone discussions over the past several days, and that the only viable path forward is to “just sit down at the negotiating table and look for universally acceptable agreements.”
+Moscow’s top diplomat said that both Çavuşoğlu and Sameh Shoukry “supported this approach” during separate telephone discussions over the past several days, and that the only viable path forward is to “just sit down at the negotiating table and look for universally acceptable agreements.”